-Our headquarters is located in an approximately 30,000 square foot facility in Waltham, Massachusetts, which we occupy under an office lease expiring in March 2015.
-During the first quarter of 2015 we plan to relocate our corporate headquarters and engineering activities to a nearby 12,000 square foot facility in Waltham, Massachusetts and to relocate our manufacturing and fulfillment activities to a 6,000 square foot facility in Woburn, Massachusetts.
-We have signed leases for these new facilities and believe that they will be adequate for our needs during the foreseeable future.
+Our headquarters and engineering activities are located in an approximately 12,000 square foot leased facility in Waltham, Massachusetts and our manufacturing and fulfillment activities are located in a 6,000 square foot leased facility in Woburn, Massachusetts.
+We believe these facilities will be adequate for our needs during the foreseeable future.